Wire Pull Smoke Grenade: The Complete Guide to How They Work

 How Wire-Pull Ignition Actually Works

-A wire-pull smoke grenade uses a friction-based striker mechanism housed inside the grenade body.
+A wire-pull smoke grenade uses a friction-based striker housed inside the body.
 Here is the sequence from pull to smoke:

 Wire-Pull vs. Top-Pull Ignition: The Key Differences